 Task ● Renovation & Addition of storey, Nuremberg

 About the team

-The Solar Decathlon at the Technical University of Applied Science Rosenheim is currently driven forward by an interdisciplinary team of students from various courses of study and faculties with around 20 advising professors at their side.
-The different work areas are supervised by ten student team leaders from different disciplines, each of whom supervises a larger group of students.
+The Solar Decathlon at the Rosenheim Technical University of Applied Science is currently driven forward by an interdisciplinary team of students from various courses of study and faculties with around 20 advising professors at their side.
+The different work areas are supervised by eleven student team leaders from different disciplines, each of whom supervises a larger group of students.

 Our motivation to participate in SDE 21/22 is not only to maintain the level of the university’s competition entry at SDE10 in Madrid, but also make a meaningful contribution to climate neutrality of our cities.
 That is why we want to create sustainable, energy-efficient and socially acceptable architecture to drive the energy transition in urban neighborhoods and shape sustainable cities.